- Accounts & Access

 - Computers & Software

 - Help & Support

 - IT Security

 Also known as: VCL

 Available to: Faculty & Staff

 The Virtual Computing Lab (VCL) serves as a learning resource for George Mason University students, faculty, and staff.
 The VCL is a technological way of remotely delivering software to users, through the Internet, regardless of their physical location or the time of day.
 Utilizing the VCL is easy and only requires an Internet-enabled computer and Mason credentials.
-Once logged in and connected, the Virtual Computing Lab provides access to specialized software, in a safe computing environment, without the need to purchase or install it to one's personal device.
+Once logged in and connected, the VCL provides access to specialized software, in a safe computing environment, without the need to purchase or install it to one's personal device.